jmsdnns/cartons/README.md

 * [Numpy-style Arrays](rusty-numpy/): Numpy users will feel right at home with Rust's ndarray.
 * [Micro Macros](micromacros/): Examples of different kinds of macros.
 Includes the basic foundation for an ORM.
 * [Async SSH Pools](async-ssh/): Demonstrates how to run the same command on multiple remote machines simultaneously.
 Reads a toml config file for information about the remote machines.
 Includes a .justfile that knows how use Lima VMs for the remotes.
+* [Signed Tokens](signed-tokens/): Creates signed JWT tokens and demonstrates how validation of JWT fields is automatic.
 * [Async Password Hashing](async-passwords): Password hashing where the actual hashing is done in a background thread to keep the cpu bound work off the main thread.
 * [Async Postgres w/ DB Migrations](async-postgres/): Concise example of how to asynchronously query and manage Postgres.
 Includes a compose file for running Postgres with the project
 * [Async REST API](webb/): An authenticated, database backed REST API built with the Axum framework.
 Includes compose files for Postgres and an app containers.